Powerlearnproject/se-day1-assignment-Heartyhealth/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt engineering is the process of crafting precise and effective prompts to guide an AI model like ChatGPT to generate the desired output.
+This involves designing instructions or questions that are clear, specific, and unambiguous, ensuring the AI produces relevant, high-quality responses.

+Key Aspects of Prompt Engineering:
+Clarity: Ensuring the prompt leaves little room for misinterpretation.
+Specificity: Narrowing down the topic or task to avoid vague or overly broad responses.
+Context: Providing necessary background information to align the AI's output with the user's intent.
+Constraints: Setting limitations, such as word count or format, to control the scope of the response.
+Effective prompt engineering is crucial for maximizing the utility of AI, as it helps in obtaining accurate, useful, and contextually appropriate outputs.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 Vague Prompt: